-But don’t panic yet.
+But don't panic yet.
 While you might be at higher risk of car theft now than ever before, there are easy solutions to thwart the thieves.
-The easiest way to beat the thieves is to think like them.
-Read on to find out how easy it is to prevent them stealing your car and how they will try to do just that.
+And that involves thinking like them.
+By the end of this guide, you will have 8 car theft prevention tips, as well as an understanding of how thieves try to steal your car

 If every driver followed these 8 steps, thieves would have a hard time stealing any cars at all!

 Subscribe to our blog to see our latest helpful guides before anyone else